JuliaSoft/JuliaDexConverter/README.md

 **Dex2Jar** performs the code transformation, it reads dex file and, throuth a set of code manipulation, it will re-build relative class files (with some approximations).

-**ApkTool** performs the XML transformation: the xml files kept into apk are stored in a binary format, this tool is able to revert them in a readable rapresentation.
+**ApkTool** performs the XML transformation: the xml files kept into apk are stored in a binary format, this tool is able to revert them in a readable representation.

 - The second aim is to transfer debug information from Dex to Class.